GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/intro.rst

 be referred to as `targets` of the Recipe System.

-This document presents information, discussion, and a wealth of examples of the ``reduce`` command line, and the programmatic interface on ``Reduce`` class.
+This document presents information, discussion, and a wealth of examples of the ``reduce`` command line, and the programmatic interface on the ``Reduce`` class.
+The ``reduce`` command and programmatic access to the ``Reduce`` class are the principle ways DRAGONS users can employ the Recipe System to process and reduce their data.

-The ``reduce`` command and programmatic access to the ``Reduce`` class are the primary ways that users can use the Recipe System to process and reduce their data.
+The ``reduce`` application lets users invoke the Gemini Recipe System from the command line.
+As this document describes, the ``reduce`` command supports a wealth of options that allow users to select and "tune" complex data processing steps directly for one or more astronomical datasets.

-The ``reduce`` application allows users to invoke the Gemini Recipe System from the command line to perform complex data processing and reduction on one or more astronomical datasets with a minimal set of parameters when default processing is requested.
-This is possible because an astronomical dataset (Gemini or otherwise) encapsulated by ``AstroData`` exposes dataset properties and populates a *tags* attribute on an instance of the class to provide an interface to dataset information and also to present a FITS file as a cohesive set of the data.
+Or not.
+Without any command line options, ``reduce`` will almost certainly do the roughly correct thing by using well-tested default parameters for automated processing.
+This is possible because an astronomical dataset (Gemini or otherwise) encapsulated by ``AstroData`` exposes dataset properties and populates a *tags* attribute on an instance of ``AstroData``.
+This *tags* property is a set of data classifications describing the dataset, which is used by the Recipe System to select the appropriate processing.

 Defining the lexicon and coding the related actions allows ``AstroData`` and the Recipe System infrastructure to naturally bring the following benefits: